You’ve got to be tough to play music.

 Black eyes, nosebleeds and blows to the head are common at intense and rowdy shows, he said.

-But generally music injuries are related to playing instruments.
+But generally music injuries are related to the playing an instrument.

 Central Michigan University bass performance graduate Kosta Kapellas has experienced injury firsthand and witnessed other students dealing with the physical and mental toll of playing music.

-As an upright bassist, Kapellas has dealt with numerous finger injuries.
-And he’s had back pain from hauling his 50-pound instrument around campus.
+As an upright bassist, he has dealt with numerous finger injuries.
+And Kapellas has had back pain from hauling his 50-pound instrument around campus, he said.

 “My fingers have been torn apart more times than I can count,” he said.
 “The back thing definitely knocked me out for a few days.”